top of page

 How Does Community Solar Work?

-The ownership of a community solar farm varies by the project, and a couple of popular models exist.
+The ownership of a community solar farm varies by project, and a couple of popular models exist.
 Typically, the solar farm is owned by a solar developer, utility company, investment company, or the members themselves.
 The exact cost to customers varies depending on the size of the subscription or the amount of power generated.

-Variable Prescription Options
+Variable Prescription Options for Community Solar

 These pay-as-you-go plans require members to sign up for a portion of a solar farm.
 Then, they make monthly payments for the electricity produced by their portion.
 The monthly payments vary depending on the climate and weather.